An introduction to this site and the ideas behind it

 The site itself is made with wordpress using a version of the Basically theme.

-Finally about me, I’m an English teacher and a student of Chinese working for Hefei University of Technology in Anhui province China.
+Finally about me, I’m an English teacher and a student of Chinese working for a university in the south of China.

 Feel free to send me an email through the contact page if you have any thoughts or ideas about learning Chinese.